 Bali’s streets will come alive on Pengerupukan night as communities across the island prepare for the much-anticipated Ogoh-Ogoh parade.
-Crafted by local youth groups (Sekaa Teruna or ST) and Banjars, these towering effigies take center stage in a vibrant procession before the island embraces the quiet of Nyepi.
-Taking place on 28 March 2025, this year’s event promises a mesmerizing cultural spectacle.
-If you're eager to experience the spectacle, here are some of the best places to watch the parade this year!
+This year, the celebration falls on 18 March 2026.
+Crafted by local youth groups known as Sekaa Teruna and neighborhood communities called Banjar, these towering effigies take center stage in lively processions held on the eve of Nyepi.
+The parades symbolize the cleansing of negative energy before the island enters its Day of Silence on 19 March 2026.
+If you’re planning to witness the spectacle, here are some of the best places to watch the Ogoh-Ogoh parade this year.

 Canggu